teaching-on-testbeds/hello-fabric/notebooks/footer.md

 ---

-<small>Questions about this material?
-Contact Fraida Fund</small>
+Questions about this material?
+Contact Fraida Fund

 ---

-<small>This material is based upon work supported by the National Science Foundation under Grant No. 2231984.</small>
+This material is based upon work supported by the National Science Foundation under Grant No. 2231984.
-<small>Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.</small>
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.